pconwell/edgerouter/README.md

 ****

-You can also use the `dnsmasq.adlist.conf` file to create a DNS level ad blocker, but you are probably better off installing pihole to a VM or docker or a raspberry pi.
+You can also use the `dnsmasq.adlist.conf` file to create a DNS level ad blocker, but you are probably better off installing pihole to a VM or docker or a raspberry pi or something - but using a DNS ad blocker within the ERX works pretty well.

 If you do want to use `dnsmasq.adlist.conf`, you just need to place that file on your edgerouter and then set up a cron job to run at whatever interval you wish.
-I'd suggest running the script either once a day or once a week.
+I'd suggest running the script either once a day or so.